Web Design Animation - Tools and More

 3. Lenovo Legion 5

-lenovo legion 5 laptop for web animations
+lenovo legion 5 pro - budget laptop for web design animation

-Lenovo Legion 5
+Lenovo Legion Pro 5

 Animation Guide for Beginners